 Sail South along the Greenlandic West Coast.
 Stop at Greenland's capital city, Nuuk in the morning and enjoy a guided tour.
 Short stops are made in Qeqertarsuatsiaat and Paamiut.
 Overnight onboard.
 (D)

 Sail south along the Greenland coast in the South Greenland Archipelago.
-Early morning stop in Arsuk. before sailing to Qaqortoq and explore this charming town by yourself.
-In the evening set sail for 2 hours to Narsaq where you will meet your local guide and transfer to the hotel and have a briefing of the itinerary for your stay here.
+Early morning stop in Arsuk. before sailing to Qaqortoq and exploring this charming town by yourself.
+In the evening set sail for 2 hours to Narsaq where you will meet your local guide and transfer to the hotel where you will have a briefing of the itinerary for your stay here.
 Check in for 2 nights.
 (D)

 After breakfast, your guide will take you for a walk around the town.
 Why not book an optional excursion and embark on a leisurely guided hike to a non-excavated Viking ruin, exploring remains from the Inuit as well as the beautiful Arctic scenery.
 Or take a boat across the ice-filled Bredefjord to a fjord system northwest of Narsaq that leads up to the impressive Twin Glaciers.
 Go ashore on a small rock emerging from the glacier front.
 Explore another fjord with bird's cliffs, a large waterfall and stunning Arctic scenery.
 (B,D)

-After breakfast, transfer to the pier and by boat through Erik's Fjord to Narsarsuaq.
-There may be a possibility of making a stop en route at Qassiarsuk, the site of Erik the Red's farm.
+After breakfast, transfer to the pier, board a boat and sail through Erik's Fjord to Narsarsuaq.
+There may be the possibility of making a stop en route at Qassiarsuk, the site of Erik the Red's farm.
 See the remains of his house and the church built by his wife before travelling on to Narsarsuaq.
 Overnight with dinner at the Hotel Narsarsuaq.
 (B,D)

 After breakfast at the hotel, meet with your local guide for the transfer to the airport for the flight to Reykjavik.
 (B)